 Joseph O. Legaspi was born in the Philippines, where he lived before immigrating to Los Angeles with his family at age twelve.
 He received a BA from Loyola Marymount University and an MFA from New York University’s Creative Writing Program.
 Legaspi is the author of the collection Threshold (CavanKerry Press, 2017) and Imago (CavanKerry Press, 2007), winner of a Global Filipino Literary Award.
 He is the recipient of a 2001 poetry fellowship from the New York Foundation for the Arts, and in 2004 he cofounded Kundiman, a nonprofit organization serving Asian American poetry.
-He works at Columbia University and lives in New York City.
+He lives in New York City.

 The Red Sweater

 lambs wool, what everybody

 to have it my mother worked twenty